-Agenda item 8(ii): Amendment to sub-rule (2) of Rule 54 of CGST Rules, 2017 since the recipient of supplies wanted to claim the corresponding input tax credit on each individual supply instead of taking credit on the aggregate value in a consolidated manner, it was proposed to amend the Rule by substituting the word 'shall' with the word 'may'.
+Agenda Item 8 (ii): Amendment to sub-rule (2) of Rule 54 of CGST Rules, 2017

+57. The Secretary stated that in Rule 54(2) of the CGST Rules, it was provided that where the supplier of a taxable service was an insurer or a banking company or a financial institution, he shall issue a consolidated tax invoice.
+In this regard request was received that since the recipient of supplies wanted to claim the corresponding input tax credit on each individual supply instead of taking credit on the aggregate value in a consolidated manner, it was proposed to amend the Rule by substituting the word 'shall' with the word 'may'.
 He added that the States could also amend the SGST Rules accordingly.
 He further stated that this agenda item was discussed in the officers' meeting held on 9 November, 2017 and agreed upon.
 He suggested that the Council could also approve this proposal.
-The Council approved the proposal.